 Your display page may look significantly different if you have a different number of CPUs.
 Additional system activity can make the display vary as well.
 Repeat the search a few times to find an occurrence that looks similar to the row which indicates the app process.
-You can repeat the last search by pressing the forward search icon on the tool bar or by pressing the > key (no shift is required).
+You can repeat the last search by pressing the forward search icon on the tool bar or by pressing the Period key.

 The red bar to the left of the current timeline indicates that an interrupt occurred.
-In this case, it was a local timer interrupt.
+In this case, it was a local_timer interrupt.